 \subsection{Multi-Worker Analysis}

-In this subsection, we extend Algorithm \ref{alg1} to the multi-worker setting with the parameter server model.
+In this subsection, we extend Algorithm \ref{alg1} to the multi-worker setting via the parameter server model.
 Below, we use Algorithm \ref{alg21} to represent the iteration schemes of the distributed quantized generic Adam algorithm in the parameter server, and Algorithm \ref{alg31} to represent the iteration schemes in all workers, respectively.
-Here, we assume that all workers work independently.
+Here, we assume that all the workers work independently.

 Note that communicated information $\hat{x}_{t}$ and $\delta_{t}^{i}$ between the server and works is all quantized in order to improve the communication efficiency.
-The weight quantization procedure is performed on the server, and the gradient quantization and error-feedback procedures are performed on the workers.
-Below, we establish the convergence rate of distributed Adam with weight quantization, gradient quantization, and error-feedback in Algorithms \ref{alg21}-\ref{alg31} in the parameter server model.
+The weight quantization procedure is performed on the server, while the gradient quantization and error-feedback procedures are performed on the workers.
+Below, we establish the convergence rates of distributed Adam with weight quantization, gradient quantization, and error-feedback in Algorithms \ref{alg21}-\ref{alg31} in the parameter server model.

 \begin{theorem} Let $\{x_{t}\}$ be the point generated by Algorithms \ref{alg21}-\ref{alg31}.
-In addition, let $\hat{x}^T_\tau$ be the random variable $\hat{x}_\tau$ with $\tau$ taking from $\{1,2,\ldots,T\}$ with the same probability.
-If Assumptions 1-4 further hold and the iterates $\|x_{t}\| \le D$ are upper bounded, the convergence result of Algorithms \ref{alg21}-\ref{alg31} holds as follows:
+In addition, let $ \hat{x}^T_\tau$ be the random variable $\hat{x}_\tau$ with $\tau$ taking from $ \{1,2,\ldots,T\}$ with the same probability.
+If Assumptions 1-4 hold and the iterates $ \|x_{t}\| \le D$ are upper bounded, the convergence result of Algorithms \ref{alg21}-\ref{alg31} holds as follows: